 Gas Supply - gas is largely sourced from each projects' coal seam gas (CSG) reserves in the Surat and Bowen Basins and although the legacy CSG fields are gas powered, the new developments are all to be powered by electricity sourced from the National Electricity Market (NEM) via the Queensland transmission grid.
 QCLNG and GLNG have also purchased third party gas for up to 25% of their requirements and as the third party sources are either not known or known to be well outside the NEM, they are all assumed to be gas powered.
 Field and Gas Processing Plant energy use are calculated using parameters estimated by LGA from actual usage data provided by the Queensland Department of Natural Resources and Mines and AEMO.
-The electricity usage figures represent a significant increase compared to 2014 estimates.
+The electricity data and usage figures are confidential but represent an increase compared to 2014 estimates.